m-a-t-s/python-tut/advanced-tut/CAPSTONE.md

-Sure, here is a detailed solution for the Capstone Project: E-commerce Recommendation System.
+Capstone Project: E-commerce Recommendation System.
 This solution includes steps for data collection and preprocessing, implementing the recommendation algorithm, developing the API with Flask, optimizing for concurrency and parallelism, and deployment.

 ---